logsem/mitten_preorder/README.md

 Tested under ocaml 4.07.1 and dune 2.8.5.
 Sexplib, menhir, ppx_compare and cmdliner libraries need to be installed.

 ## How to use it
-Building mitten with ``make build'' or ``dune build''.
-Execute mitten with ``dune exec mitten PATH/TO/FILE'' or ``_build/install/default/bin/mitten PATH/TO/FILE''.
+Building mitten with "make build" or "dune build".
+Execute mitten with "dune exec mitten PATH/TO/FILE" or "_build/install/default/bin/mitten PATH/TO/FILE".
 If there is no output, everything type checked.
-The commands ``normalize'' and ``normalize def'' print the normalized term to std_out.
+The commands "normalize" and "normalize def" print the normalized term to std_out.

 ## For example: